JNDI Swiftlet

 Configuration Guide

-Replicating JNDI Registry to an LDAP Server
+Replicating JNDI Objects to an LDAP Directory

 <swiftlet name="sys$jndi">